jhordyess/dockerhub-repos/README.md

 ## To-Do

-- Add examples or uses cases for usage with `devcontainer.json`.
+- Add examples for to use with `deuservcontainer.json`.
-- NodeJS replace `node` user for `jhordyess` 🤔.
-- Delete `update` `clean` aliases for zsh.
-- Delete unnecessary locale and timezone statements.
+- NodeJS, change non-root user `node` to `jhordyess`.
 - Add more to-do's 😏.

 ## Contribution